This is a blog about my mum.

 And I don't know how to fix that.
 It's soul destroying.

-Having us compete against each other to see which team could make the best midget gem bridge was the brain child of one of the support workers in detox.
-It was supposed to keep us out of mischief for an hour while the rest of the staff had a much needed cup of tea.
+Having us compete against each other to see which team could build the best midget gem bridge using said midget gems and cocktail sticks, was the brain child of one of the support workers in detox - It was supposed to keep us out of mischief for an hour while the rest of the staff had a much needed cup of tea.

 Haribo was literally currency in there.
 Tangfastics were like gold dust by the end of each week.
 It's all we ever put on our shopping lists.
 Haribo's, and tobacco if you smoked.

-Her day got progressively worse when I refused to take part in the second lesson which involved making a tower out of marshmallows and dried spaghetti.
-Again, because I am not five years old.
+Her day got progressively worse when I refused to take part in her second genius idea, which involved "making a tower out of marshmallows and dried spaghetti"... again, because I am not five years old.

-She tried to insist; told me to "let my inner child out to play"....to which I replied that my inner child had already consumed far too many e-numbers for one day thank you very much, and would therefore be much better off if left to read her book quietly on the sofa - in case all of the midget gems she'd consumed in record time earlier made her sick.....Long story short.
-I didn't have to make the tower.
-1-0 to me.
+She tried to insist... told me to "let my inner child out to play"...to which I replied that my inner child had already consumed far too many e-numbers for one day thank you very much, and would therefore be much better off if left to read her book quietly on the sofa - in case all of the midget gems she'd consumed in record time earlier suddenly made her sick...